Terrell Everett: Professional career

 Everett went undrafted in the 2006 NBA draft.
 He played his first professional season with the French team Élan Chalon.
 In July 2007, he signed a one-year deal with ČEZ Nymburk.
 In October 2007, he returned to France and signed with JDA Dijon for the remainder of the season.
 During the 2008–09 season he played in the NBA D-League with the Tulsa 66ers and Bakersfield Jam.

 In November 2009, he signed a two-month deal with Hyères-Toulon.
 On December 28, 2009, he signed with his former team Élan Chalon for the rest of the season.

 In the summer of 2010, he signed with Iraklis Thessaloniki of Greece.
 In January 2011 he moved to Croatia and signed with Cibona Zagreb.
 He left Cibona after only 3 games.
 On March 1, 2011, he signed with Eisbären Bremerhaven until the end of the season.
 In July 2011, he extend his contract with Bremerhaven for one more season.

 In September 2012, he returned to France and signed with Cholet Basket.
 In January 2013, he left Cholet.
 In February 2013, he returned to Eisbären Bremerhaven, signing for the remainder of the season.

-In July 2013, Everett signed a one-year deal with BC Odessa of Ukraine.
-In March 2014, he parted ways with Odessa.
+In July 2013, Everett signed a one-year deal with BC Odesa of Ukraine.
+In March 2014, he parted ways with Odesa.

 In September 2014, he signed with Steaua București of Romania.
 On February 26, 2015, he parted ways with Steaua.
 On March 9, 2015, he signed with Artland Dragons of Germany for the rest of the season.

 On October 29, 2015, he signed with BG Göttingen of Germany for the 2015–16 season.

 On January 3, 2016, he signed with Swiss club Lugano Tigers for the rest of the 2016–17 season.